-Sir Keir Starmer
+The Rt Hon Sir Keir Starmer

 Honorary Fellow

 Sir Keir was called to the Bar in 1987 and appointed Queen’s Counsel in 2002.
 He practised from Doughty Street Chambers since its inception in 1990 and was appointed Head of Chambers in 2007.
-His main areas of practice were human rights, international law, judicial review and criminal law and he has conducted cases at the highest level – and all over the world – in those fields.
+His main areas of practice were human rights, international law, judicial review and criminal law, and he has conducted cases at the highest level – and all over the world – in those fields.
 He is the author of several leading text books on human rights and criminal law.

-He was named as QC of the Year in the field of human rights and public law in 2007 by the Chambers & Partners directory and in 2005 he won the Bar Council’s Sydney Elland Goldsmith award for his outstanding contribution to pro bono work in challenging the death penalty throughout the Caribbean and also in Uganda, Kenya and Malawi.
+He was named QC of the Year in the field of human rights and public law in 2007 by the Chambers & Partners directory, and in 2005 he won the Bar Council’s Sydney Elland Goldsmith award for his outstanding contribution to pro bono work in challenging the death penalty throughout the Caribbean and also in Uganda, Kenya and Malawi.

-He served as Director of Public Prosecutions and head of the Crown Prosecution Service from 2008 to 2013.As Director of Public Prosecutions, Sir Keir introduced Core Quality Standards within the CPS and a robust quality assurance framework to ensure that all prosecutors provide a high quality service to the public.
-Keir also oversaw the merger of the Crown Prosecution Service and the Revenue and Customs Prosecutions Office in 2009/10.
+He served as Director of Public Prosecutions and Head of the Crown Prosecution Service (CPS) from 2008 to 2013.
+As Director of Public Prosecutions, Sir Keir introduced Core Quality Standards within the CPS and a robust quality assurance framework to ensure that all prosecutors provide a high-quality service to the public.
+Sir Keir also oversaw the merger of the CPS and the Revenue and Customs Prosecutions Office in 2009–10.
 A specialist revenue and customs division now operates successfully within the CPS, and significant savings have been made as a result.

 When I arrived at St Edmund Hall, I had a first class degree from Leeds University behind me.
 But I was still not clear what path I should take next.
 My time at St Edmund Hall – an intense year studying for the BCL – confirmed me in my choice of pursuing a career as a human rights advocate, both here in the UK and abroad.
 From then on, I did not look back!